As the USA is threatening war with Iran again, I am republishing the only football story I´ve ever written.

 I was on my way to watch a football match between the two most evil countries in the world.
 Iran and the United States were, by chance, placed in the same group in the 1998 World Cup in France.
 I had decided to watch the match in Esfahan, Iran’s most beautiful city.

 Iran was an oppressive kind of place in 1998.
 On the road between Kerman and Bam, all public buses were stopped at roadblocks and passengers were forced to line up along the tarmac to have their bags, all neatly lined up in front of them, searched.
 At times, the police, thugs that they were, got angry for little reason and spilled the entire contents of people’s bags on the highway.
 The undersides of the buses were searched with mirrors.
 The authorities did not appear to be looking for anything in particular.
 It was that kind of place.
-Harassment stopped at once when foreigners had been spotted amongst the passengers.
+Harassment stopped at once when foreigners had been spotted among the passengers.

 I spent the afternoon before the match on Esfahan’s Imam Square, in the shadow of some of Persia’s most beautiful mosques, playing football against the police.
-I had two football crazy Mexicans and a couple of decent Brits covering for my own ineptitude on the pitch.
+I had two soccer crazy Mexicans and a couple of decent Brits covering for my own ineptitude on the pitch.
 The police were already playing the international match in their heads – against us.
 It was rough.
 National honor was at stake on their side, two obsessed Mexicans on mine.
 I can’t remember who won.
-I guess the Iranian security forces must have clinched the game because I do remember the second half being brutal and I got laid flat out a few times.
+I guess the Iranian security forces must have clinched the game, because I do remember the second half being brutal and I got laid flat out a few times.

 By late afternoon, the square, usually a popular picnic spots for thousands, lay deserted.
 Football fever was gripping even the last mullah on the pitch.
 Iran has some football history.
 The Persians reached their first FIFA World Cup as the sole representative from Asia at Argentina in 1978, when they drew Scotland 1-1 in between losses to finalists Holland and powerful Peru.
 Twenty years later they were back, facing the ‘Great Satan’ across the pitch in France.
 By early evening, I was slouching in a sofa in the lobby of an up-market hotel, hemmed in on both sides by the Mexicans, counting my police–induced bruises.
 Most of the hotel staff was crowded round the TV set an hour before the game had kicked off.